Article

-In an earlier study, the same research team found long-lasting effects of COVID-19 on the immune system 10 weeks after the infection, even in those who had mild COVID-19.
-A sustained reduction in neutrophil count was associated with T cell activation, as evidenced by increased HLA-DR+ (CD8+ T cells) and CD38+ (CD4+ and CD8+) expression.
-In addition, COVID-19 convalescents differed markedly from uninfected controls by significantly higher numbers of CD3+CD4+CD127+CD45RA– and CD3+CD8+CD45RO+CCR7– effector memory T–cells, CD19+IgM+CD38+ transitional B–cells, and plasmablasts (CD19+IgM−CD38+).
-In the present study, the researchers investigated the long-term effects of COVID-19 on the immune system in the same group of previously studied COVID-19 convalescents 10 months after the infection.
+In an earlier study, the same research team reported that COVID-19 has long-lasting effects on the immune system 10 weeks after infection, even in those who had mild COVID-19.
+COVID-19 convalescents had a sustained reduction in neutrophil count, associated with T cell activation, as evidenced by increased expression of HLA-DR+ (CD8+ T cells) and CD38+ (CD4+ and CD8+ T cells) and significantly higher numbers of CD3+CD4+CD127+CD45RA and CD3+CD8+CD45RO+CCR7 effector memory T cells (Tem), CD19+IgM+CD38+ transitional B cells, and plasmablasts (CD19+IgM−CD38+).
+In the present study, in the same group of previously studied COVID-19 convalescents, the researchers investigated the long-term effects of COVID-19 10 months after infection.

 About the study

-Multiparametric flow cytometry assessed whole blood leukocyte subsets, with a special focus on T and B lymphocyte subpopulations.
-Additionally, levels of serum cytokines and T and natural killer (NK) cellular interferon (IFN)-γ were measured.
+The authors assessed the concentrations of IgG antibodies specific for the SARS-CoV-2 spike (S) protein, receptor-binding domain (RBD), and nucleocapsid protein (N protein) over 10 months.
+Whole blood leukocyte subsets, with a special focus on T and B lymphocyte subpopulations, were assessed by multiparametric flow cytometry.
+Levels of serum cytokines and T-cellular and natural killer (NK)-cellular interferon (IFN)-γ were also measured.

 Results

 132 patients diagnosed with COVID-19 between May and August 2020, when SARS-CoV-2 Wuhan Hu-1 was the only circulating virus strain, and 98 uninfected healthy controls were enrolled in this case-control study.
 COVID-19 was confirmed by RT-PCR and/or anti-SARS-CoV-2 antibody assay.
-The cohort was analyzed 10 weeks (77.8 ± 24.6 days) and 10 months (9.5 ± 0.8 months) after the SARS-CoV-2 infection.
+The cohort was analyzed 10 weeks (77.8 ± 24.6 days) and 10 months (9.5 ± 0.8 months) after the acute SARS-CoV-2 infection.

-Since the IgG antibodies specific for the SARS-CoV-2 antigens S protein, RBD, and NC were stable or even elevated in 26 subjects, this group was excluded from further analysis because of possible clinically silent infection.
+The IgG antibodies specific for the SARS-CoV-2 S protein, RBD, and N protein were stable or even elevated in 26 subjects.
+This group was excluded from further analysis because ofpossible clinically silent infection.

 In the remaining 106 COVID-19 convalescents, IgG antibodies specific for the SARS-CoV-2 proteins significantly decreased between 10 weeks and 10 months after the infection.

-At 10 weeks after the infection, concentrations of IgG antibodies specific for the S protein were below the cutoff value in only 3 of 106 (2.8%) COVID-19 convalescents, but after 10 months, this number increased to 19 (17.9%) convalescents.
+At 10 weeks after the infection, the concentration of IgG antibodies specific for the S protein was below the cutoff value in only 3 of 106 (2.8%) COVID-19 convalescents, but after 10 months, this number increased to 19 (17.9%) convalescents.
 Anti-RBD IgG levels were below the cutoff value in 26 of 106 (24.5%) COVID-19 convalescents at 10 weeks, but after 10 months, this number increased to 86 (81.1%) convalescents.
-None of the 106 subjects was negative for nucleocapsid protein, neither 10 weeks nor 10 months after the infection.
-Strong declines of antibodies specific for the NC and S proteins were associated with younger age and lower numbers of CD3–CD56+ NK and CD19+CD27+ memory B cells.
+None of the 106 subjects was negative for nucleocapsid protein, neither at 10 weeks nor at 10 months after the infection.
+Strong declines of antibodies specific for the N and S proteins were associated with younger age and lower numbers of CD3CD56+ NK cells and CD19+CD27+ memory B cells.

 Abbreviations: CD, cluster of differentiation; COVID-19, coronavirus disease 2019; IL, interleukin; IFN, interferon; NC, nucleocapsid protein; NK, natural killer; RBD, receptor binding domain; RTE, recent thymic emigrants; S, spike protein; SARS-CoV-2, severe acute respiratory syndrome coronavirus 2.